sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/upgrade.md

 # Updating Sourcegraph with Kubernetes

 This document describes the process to update a **Kubernetes Kustomize** or **Kubernetes Legacy** Sourcegraph instance.
-If you are unfamiliar with sourcegraph versioning or releases see our [general concepts documentation](../../updates/index.md).
+If you are unfamiliar with Sourcegraph versioning or releases see our [general concepts documentation](../../updates/index.md).

 This guide is **not for use with Helm**.
 Please refer to the [Upgrading Sourcegraph with Helm docs](helm.md#upgrading-sourcegraph) for Helm deployments.